 Clinical genetics is the specialty which provides a diagnostic service and "genetic counselling" for individuals or families with, or at risk of, conditions which may have a genetic basis.
+It will evolve to support gene therapy.
 Genetic disorders can affect any body system and any age group.
 The aim of genetic services is to help those affected by, or at risk of, a genetic disorder to live and reproduce as normally as possible.
 Genetic disorders include :

 - Chromosomal abnormalities, which cause birth defects, mental retardation and/or reproductive problems.